• Skip to primary navigation

 • Remember to occasionally top up the water if it dries out before the beef is cooked.

-• The longer you cook the beef the softer the beef will become.
+• The meat stew is slow cooked so the longer you cook the beef the softer the beef will become.
 The cook time I give is a guide time.
 Depending on what beef you buy the time may be more or less so just cook it until you obtain your desired texture.

 Nutrition